Bayesian Inference over the Stiefel Manifold via the Givens Representation: Related Work

-More general HMC methods have been devised, but their use of specialized update rules makes them difficult to implement and tune in practice.
-In particular, these methods infer orthogonal matrix parameters by using different HMC update rules for constrained and unconstrained parameters.
-This separation of constrained and unconstrained parameters requires additional book-keeping to know which update rules to use on which parameter.
+Unfortunately, these recently introduced HMC-based methods methods rely on specialized HMC update rules which can make them difficult to implement within probabilistic programming frameworks and to tune.
+In particular, they sample distributions with orthogonal matrix parameters by using different HMC update rules for constrained and unconstrained parameters, requiring additional book-keeping in software to know which update rules to use on which parameter.
 Unfortunately, many probabilistic programming languages do not keep track of this as they treat parameters agnostically by transforming to an unconstrained space.
-The specialization of these methods to HMC also makes them difficult to generalize to other inference algorithms based on VI or optimization which an unconstrained parameterization approach would have no trouble with.
+Without the automatic tuning of inference algorithm parameters offered in common probabilistic programming frameworks, these algorithms must be manually tuned in practice as they usually do not offer an algorithm to choose tuning parameters automatically.
+Furthermore, the specialization of these methods to HMC makes them difficult to generalize to other inference algorithms based on variational inference (VI) or optimization, which would be more straight-forward with a transformation based approach.

-Specifically, \cite{brubaker2012family} proposed a modified HMC, which uses a different update rule for constrained parameters based on the symplectic SHAKE integrator \citep{leimkuhler2004simulating}.
-For unconstrained parameters, the method uses a standard Leapfrog update rule.
-For constrained parameters, the method first takes a Leapfrog step which usually moves the parameter to a value that does not obey constraints.
-The method then uses Newton's method to ``project" the parameter value back down to the manifold where the desired constraints are satisfied.

-\citet{byrne2013geodesic} as well as \citet{holbrook2016bayesian} also utilize a separate HMC update rule to deal with constrained parameters.
-Specifically, they utilize analytic results and the matrix exponential to update the parameters in such a way that guarantees constraints are still satisfied in the embedded matrix coordinates.
-More precisely, they use the fact that analytic solutions for the geodesic equations on the Stiefel manifold in the embedded coordinates are known.
-This gives rise to their Embedded Manifold HMC (EMHMC) algorithm.
-Like the method of \cite{brubaker2012family}, the use of separate update rules in EMHMC makes the algorithm difficult to implement in more general settings.
+We also mention the interesting recent work of \cite{jauch2018random}, in which they also try to address related difficulties using a transformation-based approach, but based instead on the Cayley Transform.
+As in our Givens representation approach, their approach also faces the challenges of topological difficulties of mapping the Stiefel manifold to Euclidean space and in computing efficiently the change-of-measure term.
+We present here for the Givens representation ways to grapple with these issues which we expect are applicable generally to such methods.